 “The Houmuwu Ding” is a massive bronze sacrificial vessel from 3,000 years ago.
 The term “Ding” refers to a sacrificial vessel, and this one is a common type of Chinese ritual bronzes of the ancient Chinese Shang dynasty.
 It is the most significant piece of bronze work found anywhere in the ancient world.
-This Ding’s named is based on the inscription in the bronze interior wall, which reads Hòumǔwù, meaning “Queen Mother Wu.”
+This Ding’s name is based on the inscription in the bronze interior wall, which reads Hòumǔwù, meaning “Queen Mother Wu.”

-Ancient Chinese Ding were made either as round vessels with three legs or rectangular with four legs.
+Ancient Chinese Ding was made either as round vessels with three legs or rectangular with four legs.
 They were used for cooking, storage, and ritual offerings to the gods or ancestors.
 The Ding and the privilege to perform the associated rituals became symbols of authority.
 The number of Dings a person could own depended on one’s rank in the Chinese nobility.

 The “Houmuwu Ding” is of the rectangular type, with four legs, compared to earlier Ding, this one is wider and thicker.
 Each side has a blank space in the middle, surrounded by a band of decoration featuring animal faced creatures and dragons.
 The two handles are decorated with tigers facing each other, their jaws closing around a human head.